China: Former mayor of Beijing (1981-83) Jiao Ruoyu dies.

 Australia: The premier of Tasmania, Will Hodgman, announces his resignation.
 On January 20 Peter Gutwein is sworn in as premier.

 Guatemala: Alejandro Giammattei takes office as president.
-Pedro Brolo becomes foreign minister, Édgar Godoy Samayoa interior minister, and Álvaro González Ricci finance minister; Albin Enrique Dubois Ramírez remains defense minister.
+Pedro Brolo becomes foreign minister, Édgar Godoy Samayoa interior minister, and Álvaro González Ricci finance minister; Albin Enrique Dubois Ramírez at first remains defense minister but on January 15 Giammattei names Juan Carlos Alemán Soto in his place.

 Kenya: In a cabinet reshuffle, Raychelle Omamo is named foreign minister, Monica Juma defense minister, and Ukur Yattani treasury minister.